mopo922/LaravelTreats/README_views.md

 Notice that there is also a `dropdown-title` option here.
 This is the only place where you can set the label for your nav dropdown.

-The other way to define your navigation links is to have your controller set a `navLinks` variable on the view object.
-This approach allows you to be more dynamic with your navigation links:
+Once you've define your default navigation links in the language file, you can dynamically override the defaults by setting a `navLinks` variable on the view object from your controller:

 ```php
 class MyController extends \LaravelTreats\Controller\Controller